ncphillips/makersasylum.com/memberships.md

     Explore our flexible membership plans
 - template: title
   title: Regular Membership
+- template: body-copy
+  content: |-
+    Need some tools to realise your crazy ideas?
+Here's what you can do.
+Pick your laptop and move that peach to our space.
+Sign-up for our reasonable membership plans and get making!
+Move it already.

+    Benefits:

+    1. Access to the space (DUH!)
+    2. Access tools*
+    3. Free wi-fi

+    **Category A: Desk**

+    Works well for freelancers or DIYers

+    **Category B: Personal studio space**

+    Works well for teams or small startups
 - template: title
   title: Membership for Alumni
 - template: body-copy